arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/patch_api_view_properties_arangosearch.md

 performance and waste disk space for each commit call without any added benefits.<br/>
 _Background:_
-  For data retrieval ArangoSearch views follow the concept of "eventually-consistent", i.e. eventually all the data in ArangoDB will be matched by corresponding query expressions.
+  For data retrieval ArangoSearch Views follow the concept of "eventually-consistent", i.e. eventually all the data in ArangoDB will be matched by corresponding query expressions.
-  The concept of ArangoSearch view "commit" operation is introduced to control the upper-bound on the time until document addition/removals are actually reflected by corresponding query expressions.
+  The concept of ArangoSearch View "commit" operation is introduced to control the upper-bound on the time until document addition/removals are actually reflected by corresponding query expressions.
   Once a "commit" operation is complete all documents added/removed prior to